YogliB/zed-copilot/docs/development/CONTRIBUTING.md

 - `cargo fmt` — Code formatting
 - `cargo clippy` — Linting and warnings
 - `cargo test` — All tests

+**Note:** If you have git hooks installed, `cargo fmt` and `cargo clippy` checks are enforced automatically on commit.
+You can also run `scripts/smart-test.sh` to preview what tests will run on push.

 **Fix any issues before committing.**